 - Check for a secure payment icon.
 Donation sites should have a padlock icon or some sort of symbol or badge at the bottom of the page to verify that the site is secure.

 - Record your donations.
-Keep receipts and email confirmations of your donations.
+Keep receipts and email confirmations of your gifts.
 Some are tax deductible, which will require your receipt when you file your taxes.

 - Get contact info.
 Reputable organizations have an active email, phone number and physical address posted on their website.
 You can check by calling and emailing with questions before you decide to donate.